CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/StorageFlexFlashVirtualDrive.md

 HasStorageFlexFlashController returns a boolean if a field has been set.

+### SetStorageFlexFlashControllerNil

+`func (o *StorageFlexFlashVirtualDrive) SetStorageFlexFlashControllerNil(b bool)`

+ SetStorageFlexFlashControllerNil sets the value for StorageFlexFlashController to be an explicit nil

+### UnsetStorageFlexFlashController
+`func (o *StorageFlexFlashVirtualDrive) UnsetStorageFlexFlashController()`

+UnsetStorageFlexFlashController ensures that no value is present for StorageFlexFlashController, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)